AWS MLA-C01 vs AI Practitioner (AIF-C01): Which AI Certification Should You Take First?

 - Anyone with 1+ year of hands-on SageMaker experience

-The exam tests data engineering for ML (Glue, EMR, Feature Store), model training and evaluation (SageMaker algorithms, hyperparameter tuning), deployment (endpoint types, blue/green, canary), and monitoring (Model Monitor, data drift, retraining).
+The exam tests data preparation for ML (Glue, EMR, Feature Store), model development (SageMaker algorithms, hyperparameter tuning), deployment and orchestration (endpoint types, blue/green, canary), and monitoring, maintenance, and security (Model Monitor, data drift, retraining, access controls).

 If you cannot describe the difference between SageMaker real-time inference, serverless inference, batch transform, and async inference — and when to use each — you are not ready for this exam.